 Interestingly, David Oates says in reverse after this “Oh, right”.

 RS: I had this attack

 FS: It’s not about money it’s not about possessions it’s not about anything li[ke that, it’s abou]t changing people’s being

 The speaker’s emotions produced the /h/, allowing for perception of [I ha].
-One can hear hab as the FS sound is also /b/.
-Internal grammar construction makes one hear have or had.
-One can get a sense of [th] from the constriction at the release of /a/ and onset of /b/ in [ab]out probably combined with the hiss noise of the audio.
+One can quite easily perceive /d/ at the point of /b/ in FS [about], however, /b/ can still be perceived.
+One can get a sense of [th] from the constriction at the release of /a/ and onset of /b/ in [ab]out combined with the frication occurring.
 Attack comes from li[ke that i]t’s.
-The [th] is decayed and /k/ is heard.
+The FS [th] is decayed and /k/ is heard.

-It’s a short reversal, and /b/ does occur at have/had.
+The final in [had] lets this reversal down a little as it is dubious.
+Perhaps it is meant to be have, perhaps it is gibberish.
 A very light [th] is not an issue as this can occur in FS.
 Otherwise, the stress pattern is appropriate.
 Based on this, one will need to decide if there is enough that is right about it.
-Assuming accuracy, one would have to consider whether it is a negative emotional/psychological event that occurs or occurred to her, or if it is a physical one, and in this one may tie it into other reversals documented here.
+Assuming accuracy, one would then need to consider whether it is a negative emotional/psychological event that occurs or occurred to her, or whether it is a physical one, and this may tie it into other reversals documented here.

 I kiss – t[o get] /o/ gives sense of I; /k/ from /g/ and /s/ from sibilance of /t/ is reverse.

 Noah – [I want] /n/ from /n/; [oa] comes from [I wa]